this-is-harish/api_test_pytest/README.md

 ## Pre-Condition
 - Install Allure
 - Python 3.12
+- Base URL should be added in [.env](.env), if left empty it'll pick https://poetrydb.org/ automatically

 ## Requirements
 Before running the tests, make sure you have the necessary dependencies installed.
 You can do this by running: